laurentftech/Podcast_generator/README.md

 - **Integrated Playback**: Listen to and stop audio playback directly from the application (requires FFmpeg).
 - **Secure API Key Storage**: Your Google Gemini API key is requested once and securely stored in your system's keychain (`keyring`).
 - **Automatic Versioning**: The application version is automatically synchronized with the project's Git tags.
-- **Accent and Language Support**: Create podcasts in multiple languages with distinct voices and accents for each language (Gemini API only).
+- **Accent and Language Support**: Create podcasts in multiple languages with distinct voices and accents for each language (from the speaker settings with the ElevenLabs API or from the prompt with Gemini).

 ---

 ## 🌍 Multilingual Support

-Thanks to the Google Gemini or ElevenLabs API, **Podcast Generator** supports multiple languages and accents, allowing you to:
+Thanks to the ElevenLabs or Google Gemini API, **Podcast Generator** supports multiple languages and accents, allowing you to:

 - Create multilingual podcasts with distinct voices and accents for each language.
-- Emotional tone adaptation (Gemini API only).
+- Emotional tone adaptation from the script.
 - Produce content for an international audience.
 - Facilitate language learning with realistic dialogues.
 - Enhance accessibility by tailoring language to your target audience.